1. What is the Extended Matrix (EM) ?

 7. EM and CIDOC-CRM

 EM is not intended to replace already existing CIDOC-CRM based data collection tools.
 It is just wider in scope and, as a common language, it is focused in stimulate collaborative scenarios for archaeologists, information scientists, digital archeologists and engineers during all the steps involved in a reconstruction process (data collection, analysis and visualisation).
-The next version of EM (2.0) will provide an integration with CIDOC-CRM (or CHARM) in order to make easier data conversion tasks to other metadata schemas or libraries.
+The next version of EM (2.0) will provide an integration with CIDOC-CRM and CHARM in order to make easier data conversion tasks to other metadata schemas or libraries.

 8. Software tools and file format for the EM